lionel42/kickelo/overview.md

 The app is currently functional, with real-time updates via Firestore, a modern modular JavaScript codebase, and a responsive UI.
 It supports both live and manual match entry, and provides rich player and match analytics.

+**As of 2025-08, Kickelo supports both 2v2 and 1v1 matches.**
+- The match form allows the same player to be selected for both positions on a team, or just one field to be filled, enabling 1v1 matches.
+- All stats, leaderboards, and match history are compatible with both 1v1 and 2v2 matches.
+- The pairing suggestion feature only suggests 2v2 pairings, but is robust to 1v1 matches in the match history.

 ## Technical Overview

 - **Frontend:** Vanilla JavaScript (ES modules), HTML, CSS (custom properties for theming)